-Think of thick grass and selective WK as two important process steps in a reinforcing lawn growth loop.
-Maintaining a thick stand of grass is an ongoing, multi-year, building process.
-It includes regular seeding, fertilizing, weed control, aeration, de-thatching, and watering.
-Most selective WKs suitable for grass are defoliant-based WKs, meaning, they work from the outside in to kill the weed.
+Most selective WKs suitable for grass are defoliant-based WKs, meaning, they work from the outside-in to kill the weed.
 This means the weed's rootstock may remain to produce another weed.

 An interesting WK that is both weed selective AND operates systemically is called Tenacity.
 The active chemical in Tenacity is mesotrione.
 It disrupts photosynthesis in weeds by blocking enzymes needed for the photosynthetic process.
 An interesting result is that you know Tenacity is working because the weed turns pale and white.
 This is because the greenish color associated with chlorophyll is not able to be produced.
 By the way, mesotrione is based on a naturally occurring chemical called leptospermone as derived from the bottlebrush plant.

 I was motivated because a thick stand of grass creates a barefoot lawn for you and your kids.
 It makes it inviting to run and play in the backyard.
 When our children were young, they played field sports like soccer and lacrosse.
 Our backyard was the family and friends' destination for field sports and fun!